 Everett Cavan CHIEF OPERATING OWL

 Everett Thomas Cavan (aka, Rett) was born to this world at sunrise on April 27th, 2014; a little owl spirit in the form of a perfect baby boy.
 Despite his sickness, Everett exuded an infectious personality.
 People felt love just looking into his intense blue eyes, which showed life in a new light.
-He chose his mom and dad to carry out his mission, to use the fund that grew to great proportions while he was sick to open a retreat center for children with cancer—somewhere far from hospital rooms, radiation, and chemo; somewhere beautiful and serene.
+He chose his mom and dad to carry out his mission, to open a retreat center for families facing childhood cancer and child loss—somewhere far from hospital rooms and the painful reminders; somewhere beautiful and serene; somewhere with friends that understand.
 Just once around the sun for this baby’s old soul; that’s all he needed to make his imprint on the world.

 Deana Cavan Co-Founder & Executive Director

-Being a mother changed Deana forever.
-She always considered herself a caregiver, first to the earth in her environmental studies in college, and then to her student’s as a dedicated yoga teacher.
+Deana always considered herself a caregiver, first to the earth in her environmental studies in college, and then to her students as a dedicated yoga teacher.
 But when she first held Rett in her arms and continued to nurture him through his unyielding battle with cancer, she realized her life’s true calling.
-Rett’s Roost has become an outlet for her grief of losing her precious boy.
-She hopes that with her Type A organizational skills, drive to do good, and deep compassion for families like hers, she will create something powerful and substantial in honor of her son.
+Rett’s Roost has become a positive outlet for the grief of losing her precious boy.
+With her impeccable organizational skills, efficient time & task management, drive to do good, and deep compassion for families like hers, she has created something powerful and sustainable to honor her son.

-Jim Cavan Co-Founder & Chair of the Board
+Jim Cavan Co-Founder & Vice-Chair of the Board

 Jacqui has been dedicated to public service and the support of families her whole life, beginning as a Navy sailor, a teacher, and a Family Support Coordinator for Partners in Health.
 In June of 2015, her family learned of her youngest son Joe's cancer diagnosis: stage IV neuroblastoma.
 After 18 grueling months of treatment, Joe was declared "no evidence of disease" and Jacqui started looking for support for families who are post-treatment.
 In 2017, she and her family attended a Rett's Roost Survivor Retreat at Shilo Farm in Eliot, ME.
-Since then, she has volunteered at retreats, and in 2020 became the Survivor Program Director.
-She is happy to provide support to families as someone who's "been there," and is excited to join the Rett's Roost organization.
+Since then, she has volunteered at retreats, and in 2020 became the Survivor Program Coordinator.
+She is happy to provide support to families as someone who's "been there," and has helped improve the programs for families of survivors at Rett's Roost.